 Do I need to report a case of suspected monkeypox?

-Yes.
-Contact your state health department if you have a patient with monkeypox.
+Yes, contact your state health department if you have a patient with monkeypox.
 They can help with testing and exposure precautions.
 Find your state health plan department online.

 What are the behavioral health impacts of monkeypox?